The International Journal of Regression Therapy

 It is important that we take a second look at our work as past-life therapists.
 We have learned a lot over the past few years.
 We are more aware of who we are, who our clients are, and more aware of the nature of our work as past-life therapists.
 Perhaps there is more than one technique to use with our clients.
 Now that we know more, let’s take a look at rescripting.

 We and our clients are spiritual thinking beings in human form.
 The very word “man” means “thinker” in its Sanskrit origins.
 We think and by our thinking we create.
 Our greatest power is to choose our thinking.
-There is that part of us, soul, that can instantly communicate and create by thought.
+There is that part of … Read the rest

 Reframing or Rescripting – Hans TenDam (Is.17)